Iced Earth: Musical style and lyrical themes

 Iced Earth has been described as power metal, heavy metal, and thrash metal.
 When asked about the band's musical style, Schaffer, Iced Earth's chief songwriter, said: "We're a metal band.
 That's what we are.
 We have every dynamic from Pink Floyd to Slayer and everything in between."
 In a 2019 interview with Guitar World, he said, "I think that a lot of power-metal stuff is kind of cheesy, actually.
 This is just something that I'm not into."

 Iced Earth's music has evolved and shifted several times during the band's history.
 On the group's 1990 self-titled debut album, the band's sound was characterized by time changes, acoustic passages and Iron Maiden-type galloping rhythms.
 Many of these elements carried over to the follow-up album Night of the Stormrider, which added keyboards and piano, as well as some choral arrangements.
 1995's Burnt Offerings has been heralded as Iced Earth's heaviest album, and included the band's longest song to date, "Dante's Inferno".
 As a counter measure to Burnt Offerings, 1996's The Dark Saga featured a much more subdued sound compared to previous releases.
 The focus was less on technical musicianship, but on emotion and melody.
-Something Wicked This Way Comes combined elements found on previous albums with brand new ideas.
+Something Wicked This Way Comes combined elements found on previous albums with new ideas.
 The "Something Wicked Trilogy", which closes the album, took many cues from the Night of the Stormrider album.
 Iced Earth continued to expand their sound throughout the 2000s, like adding a full-piece orchestra to the song "Gettysburg" from 2004's The Glorious Burden.

 Common lyrical themes in Iced Earth's music have been religion, history, fantasy, literature, and films.
 The band has also released several concept albums, the first being 1991's Night of the Stormrider.
 The second, 1996's The Dark Saga, was based on the Todd McFarlane comic book character Spawn.
 1998's Something Wicked This Way Comes introduced the Something Wicked Saga, which was later expanded upon on 2007's Framing Armageddon: Something Wicked Part 1, and 2008's The Crucible of Man: Something Wicked Part 2.
 Iced Earth have also released several albums written around a theme.
-2001's Horror Show was largely based on horror literature and films, 2004's The Glorious Burden was inspired by history and war, while 2011's Dystopia centered around dystopian themes in literature and film.
+2001's Horror Show was largely based on horror literature and films, 2004's The Glorious Burden was inspired by history and war, while 2011's Dystopia centered on dystopian themes in literature and film.